 That said, some synthetic cannabinoids could have longer long half-lives.
 That means they could have longer effects and show up in a urine test beyond the timeframe listed above.
 In addition, the batches of synthetic cannabinoids can vary both in terms of the substances present and their quantity.
 This increases the risk of overdose.6

-THC can be detected in saliva within minutes and up to 2 days.7 It can be detected in hair up to 90 days.8
+THC can be detected in saliva within minutes and up to 2 days.7 Hair testing can typically detect drugs such as marijuana for months after use (up to 90 days).8

 Can You Fail a Drug Test From Secondhand Smoke?

 You are at risk of failing a drug test if you inhale secondhand marijuana smoke.
 But the odds are small.

 Studies show that very little THC goes into the air when a person exhales marijuana smoke.
 Research suggests that unless you are in an enclosed space and you inhale lots of smoke for hours at close range, you probably won’t fail a drug test.1

 Marijuana refers to the dried leaves, flowers, stems, and seeds of the cannabis sativa or cannabis indica plant.
 These plants contain THC and other similar compounds, which are responsible for the mind-altering effects of the drug.1

 The most common way to use marijuana is to smoke it through a joint, blunt, bowl, or bong.
 Some people also use vaporizers to avoid inhaling the smoke.1